hunt-genes/PPU-GenEpi/Day2/README.md

 This will display the the first ten lines in the terminal.
 If you use ```tail``` instead of ```head```, you will the bottom of the file.
 By using ```more``` instead of ```head``` you can scroll down the file by hitting the space-button.
 If you wish to get out of the file, you press "q".
 These are examples of commands that are very useful when writing in a terminal with unix language.
+Please see the link to resources for coding on the main branch (PPU-GenEpi) of this github site.

 When/If you try ```less day2.bed | head```,